blairbilodeau/website-files/content/publication/priority-dist/index.md

 +++
 # Project title.
-title = "Probability distribution for accumulated priority of high priority customers in the M/M/1 accumulating priority queue"
+title = "Probability distribution for bivariate process in the M/M/1 accumulating priority queue"

 # Date this page was created.
 date = 2018-08-17